 Study in the primary performance area.
 Attendance at five recitals, three of which must be on campus, will be required as part of this course.
 Twelve 60-minute lessons per term.
-Practising requirements vary per discipline and range from 60 to 108 hours per term.
+Practising requirements vary per discipline.
 Keyboard proficiency requirements must be completed prior to registering in 400-level courses.
-Entrance to these courses is by audition during the first week of each term and is open to music majors only.
-Students enrolled at the 400-level are required to present a senior recital prior to conferral of their degree.
+Entrance to MUAP 1X1 courses is by audition and is open to music majors only.
+Students enrolled at the 300-level (BA3) or 400-level (BA4) are required to present a recital (BA3) or senior recital (BA4) prior to conferral of their degree.